whipowill/t2-lotus-loot/README.md

 - Golden chests have 40% chance to drop a unique.
 - Mobs drops 2x as much gold.
 - Chests drop 2x as much gold.
+- Items sell for 50% of value (up from 25%).

 ## Notes